M2000Interpreter/Environment/utf8/pic.bas.utf8.txt

-Static Function ValidNum(a$, final As Boolean, Optional cutdecimals As Boolean = False, Optional checktype As Long = 0) As Boolean
+Static Function ValidNum(a$, Final As Boolean, Optional cutdecimals As Boolean = False, Optional checktype As Long = 0) As Boolean
 Dim r As Long
 Dim r1 As Long
 r1 = 1